 This two-trimester intensive academic writing course, required for new sophomores, aims to reinforce effective writing habits and fundamental composition skills for academic purposes, with the focus on exploring literate practices across a range of academic domains and developing research writing skills that involve finding, evaluating, and referring to relevant information.
 The course places equal emphasis on macro-level composition skills, such as paragraph development, essay structure, coherence, and style, as well as micro-level skills, such as sentence structure, grammar, vocabulary, spelling, and formatting.
 Through differentiated instruction, students receive feedback on writing, learn strategies for approaching common writing modes, engage in critical inquiry of non-fiction analysis, follow the standard writing process, and observe language conventions and MLA formatting.
-Guided by assessment rubrics aligned with national standards, a student's writing samples, including drafts and revisions, are compiled in a portfolio for the purpose of tracking progress and practicing reflective learning throughout the year.
+Guided by assessment rubrics aligned with national standards, a student's writing samples, including drafts and revisions, are compiled in a portfolio to track progress and practice reflective learning throughout the year.